mccraigmccraig/freyja/README.md

 # %Freyja.Freer.Pure{val: 20}
 ```

 And there we are - we called the final continuation which was the last line of
 the `con` block and it added together out two interpreted values and `return`ed
-the result
+the result.

-In actual fact, `Freer.bind(...)` cheats.
-If the input is `Impure`,
+This is essentially what a Handler does - it pattern-matches on the `sig` and
-`bind` does no work and simply adds the continuation to the `q` of the
+`data`, decides how to interpret the effect (producing an ordinary value),
-`Impure`
+then passes that value to the next continuation in the queue.

-`
+The `Freyja.Run.impl` module orchestrates this loop.

 ---